jmspit/dodo/src/DEVELOPER.md

 ![Digital signing](/home/spjm/projects/dodo/src/include/network/doc/digital-signing.svg)

-## Transport Layer Security
+### Transport Layer Security (TLS)

-TLS is a secure communication protocol that use an assymetric handshake.
+TLS is a secure communication protocol that use an asymmetric handshake.

 In TLS configuration and deployment the following document types are used (see dodo::network::X509Common::X509Type)